6 Steps to Buying a Retirement Home

 It’s amazing how many couples aren’t on the same page when it comes to retirement—and don’t even realize it.
 On a beach.
 In the mountains.
 Near the grandkids.
 Sometimes we have different opinions and thoughts about where we want to retire.
 Whether you’re single or married, it’s important to start planning and making decisions early.
 Visit different states.
 Stay at various communities.
 Take your retirement for a test drive and come to an agreement on where you truly want to live.

 3. Select the right financing

-Having a clear understanding of your costs and financial output in retirement is crucial.
+Having a clear understanding of your costs and financial output in retirement is crucial to the home buying process.
 More times than not, there’s less money coming in, so you have to be savvy with the money that is there.
 For some, that means putting less down on a house, so they have more to pay the bills.
 For others, having little to no mortgage is the best plan of action.
-Consulting a financial professional is the best way to avoid stumbling blocks and reduce stress when it comes to financing your dream home in retirement.
+Consulting a financial professional is the best way to avoid stumbling blocks and reduce stress when it comes to financing and buying a home after retirement.